PrestaShop/docs/src/content/1.7/development/webservice/tutorials/prestashop-webservice-lib/setup-library.md

 ---
+title: Setup library
-title: 1 - Accessing the Webservice
+menuTitle: 1 - Setup library
 weight: 1
 ---

-# PrestaShop Webservice lib
+# Setup library

 Now that your webservice is configured and accessible you might want to use it.
 To help you perform requests on your webservice, you can use the [PHP library for PrestaShop Webservices](https://github.com/PrestaShop/PrestaShop-webservice-lib).

-## Install the lib
+## Install the library

 ### Prerequisites